brandonday7/jukebox/README.md

 ## Features

-- Connect your Spotify account to pull in your library.
+- Connect your Spotify account, which will carry out search and playback requests.
 - Create and edit Vibes made up of albums and playlists.
 - Browse and rediscover music from your collection.
 - Keep mood-based groups of music all in one place.
+- In the Vibes view, press the 💿 to select a vibe at random
+- In the Vibe view, press the 💿 to select an album at random

 ---